-Valley and out into the countryside of Boone and Winnebago Counties.
+Valley and out into the countryside of Boone and Winnebago Counties. and in short order everyone was eating.
+Many people, myself included,

-After a leisurely rural drive of about forty minutes, we stopped briefly at a forested park where the "moving event" stickers were affixed.
-The caravan then
+After a leisurely rural drive of about forty minutes. we stopped briefly at a forested park where the "moving event" stickers were

-Pictured: Left column [top to bottom]-souvenir coffee mug given to each tour participant; exterior of restaurant; hungry conventioneers enjoying breakfast; Right [top to bottom]-Triumphs awaiting signal to depart for Breakfast Run; receiving "driving event" stickers in forest preserve; Bill Jensen ponders his epicurial options; Jack "Spuds" Billimack having a serving of ice cream topping off his hearty breakfast.
+Pictured: Left column [top to bottom]-souvenir coffee mug given to each tour participant; exterior of restaurant; hungry conventioneers enjoying breakfast.
+Right [top to bottom]-Triumphs awaiting signal to depart for Breakfast Run; receiving "driving event" stickers in forest preserve; Bill Jensen ponders his epicurial options; Jack "Spuds" Billimack having a serving of ice cream topping off his hearty breakfast.